v-atamanenko/mc3-vita/README.md

 shut down.
 2. ![cross] button works only in main menu.
 For in-game interaction prompts and pause menu you will have to use the touchscreen.
-3. The highlight effect on interactable objects is constant instead of flashing like in the original game due to some GXM limitations.
-4. In Mission 7, crosshair is not showing when the sniper rifle is zoomed in.
+3. In Mission 7, crosshair is not showing when the sniper rifle is zoomed in.
 You will have to no-scope it :^)

 Build Instructions (For Developers)